Real Operators. Real Solutions. 20 Minutes at a Time. • Northeast Critical Infrastructure Summit

 Global Energy Program Director · Sanofi

-Pratt & Whitney logo
+Pratt and Whitney logo

 Dave Ohayon

-Johnson & Johnson logo
+Johnson and Johnson logo

 Sonali Sharma

-VP, Environmental Sustainability · Johnson & Johnson
+VP, Environmental Sustainability · Johnson and Johnson

-NYC Health + Hospitals logo
+NYC Health and Hospitals logo

-Ruby Cruz & Marcus Lewis
+Ruby Cruz and Marcus Lewis

 AbbVie logo